tcheukueppoo/maat/docs/gc.md

-An object in nursery-2 can still be reclaimed by the garbage collector, if it's not reclaimed when nursery-2 is swept, it means it has been blackened in the atomic phase and will be migrated to the old generation, but wait..., what happens if the mutator makes this object point to an object in nursery 1 before the atomic phase?
+An object in nursery-2 can still be reclaimed by the garbage collector, if it's not reclaimed when nursery-2 is swept, it means it has been blackened in the atomic phase and thus, will be migrated to the old generation, but wait..., what happens if the mutator makes this object point to an object in nursery-1 before the atomic phase?
 You may have not figured it out yet, this black object migrated to the old generation could be the only object pointing to some objects in nursery-1 and even if it's not the case, an old object is considered live until we do a major collection because after the migration, at anytime, this old object can become dead.
-Therefore, whenever an object in nursery 2 linked to any object in nursery-1 is migrated to the old generation, its touched value is changed to "touched2" and it's then added to the special list of touched objects so that objects directly/indirectly linked to this old object are conserved until they are migrated to the old generation awaiting a major collection.
+Therefore, whenever an object in nursery-2 linked to any object in nursery-1 is migrated to the old generation, its touched value is changed to "touched2" and it's then pushed onto the list of touched objects so that objects directly/indirectly linked to this old object are conserved until they are migrated to the old generation awaiting a major collection.
 When this object is migrated to the old generation, objects it was linked to in nursery-1 are migration to nursery-2 and in the next GC cycle they're finally migrated to the old generation.

-In simple terms, the nursery-2 object migrated to the old generation is added to the list of touched objects because it still has references nursery-1 objects which may be collected when migrated to nursery-2 and you don't want this to happen.
+In simple terms, the nursery-2 object migrated to the old generation is added to the list of touched objects for the next GC cycle because it still references nursery-1 objects which may be collected when migrated to nursery-2 and you don't want this to happen.

+Rough pseudo-code demonstrating how objects in nursery-2 are swept:

 ```
-// Rough pseudo-code demonstrating how objects in nursery-2 are swept.
 let k = objects_in_nursery2(maa);
-let iter = k;
+let (iter, prev) = k;

 while iter != nil {
    let o = iter.obj;

    ...;
-   if o.is_black && o.is_touched {
+   if o.is_touched && o.is_black {
       // 'o' is now 'touched2' and not 'touched'
       o.touched2(1);